 TGbc Editor: please make changes to the 3rd and 4th paragraph in this clause as shown below:

-[1606, 1627] When the STA has time information, the Time subfield of the field shall carry the number of seconds since 2020-01-01 00:00:00 UTC when the frame is queued for transmission at the STA; otherwise the subfield shall be set to 0.

-NOTE—How a STA obtains time information is out of scope of this standard.
+[1606, 1627]An eBCS non-AP STA should include the Replay Counter field in the UL eBCS frame that it transmits to provide protection against replay attacks.

-[1627, 1346, 1034, 1357]The Counter subfield of the field shall carry a numeric value which is incremented for each packet transmission.
-When the STA has transmitted 232 – 1 frames, the value in the field wraps around and starts from 0.
+[1627, 1346, 1034, 1357]The Frame Count subfield of the Replay Counter field shall carry a numeric value that is incremented for each UL eBCS frame transmission.
+When the STA has transmitted 216 – 1 UL eBCS frames, the value in the field wraps around and starts from 0.